Clay-CL/COVID-19-Helper/README.md

 <p align="center"><img src="/gifs/medical_staff.gif" width="300px" height="300px"></p>

-Firstly, A Big Shout out and thanks to all medical staff working in the frontlines of this pandemic, some of who also sacrified their lives.
+Firstly, A Big Shout out and thanks to all medical staff, police and everyone working in the frontlines of this pandemic, some of who also sacrified their lives.
 God bless their effort.

 Originally it was taught by Rahul Pandey Sir, (check out his youtube tutorial [here](https://www.youtube.com/playlist?list=PL7NYbSE8uaBB1EiPYScD66ZVWyu6cOyrR))